kora-projects/kora-docs/mkdocs/blog/en/kora-skill-between-docs-and-agent.md

 This reduces dependence on sheer corpus quantity.

-## The Competitive Advantage Moves Toward Knowledge Quality
+## The Competitive Advantage Moves Toward Knowledge Quality { #competitive-advantage-moves-toward }

 A framework with millions of low-quality or outdated examples may be less AI-friendly than a smaller framework with: